YinHK-gameDev/unity-learn/art & graphics/meshes/LOD.md

 ### Set up LOD in Unity
-To use LOD, you must have a GameObject with a **LOD Group** component.
+**To use LOD, you must have a GameObject with a **LOD Group** component**.
 The **LOD Group component provides controls to define how LOD behaves on this GameObject, and references the GameObjects that Unity shows or hides for each LOD level**.

 You can set up LOD in Unity two ways: